Immortal-Ink/ryuuko.immortal.ink/reference/species/aelorian.md

 Male
-- Skinny narrow shoulders
+- Slightly Wider shoulders (Gives wings greater reach and maneuverability)
 - Thin and lithe, good for flying fast and zoomy
 - Slightly larger beaks
 - Slightly Bigger more angular Wings
 - Longer feet talons with musculature right below each join as part of the next part of the talon

 Female
-- Slightly Wider shoulders
+- Skinny narrow shoulders (Shoulders not important evolutionarily doesnt fly as much and egg layer)
-- Wider wasit and bigger hips (egg layers)
+- Wider waist and bigger hips (egg layers)
 - Slightly Smaller beaks (more precise when feeding the young in ancient times)
 - Slightly Smaller more curved wings
 - Stockier feet talons more uniform in thickness but still skinny and lithe, just shorter and without the extra muscle definition at the top of each segment.